SEAT Ronda: Overview

+After an Autumn-1984 facelift, the Ronda received the "System Porsche" petrol engines which were developed for the Ibiza.
+The car was now called the Ronda P and carried a stylized "P" on the rear side.

 Exports of this, SEAT's first car developed after the split with Fiat, began in April 1983 when the first Rondas were delivered to the Netherlands.
 In November, sales begun in Italy, the car's second export market.
+The Ronda was also briefly sold in the United Kingdom as the SEAT Málaga hatchback.